pkainulainen/test-with-spring/intermediate-package/configuring-our-integration-tests/configuring-spring-mvc-test/spring-boot/README.md

 # Configuring Spring MVC Test

+## Running the Web Application

+You can run the web application by using Maven or Gradle.

+### Running the Web Application With Maven

+You can run the web application by using the following command:

+	mvn clean spring-boot:run -P dev

+### Running the Web Application With Gradle

+You can run the web application by using the following command:

+	gradle clean bootRun

 ## Running Unit Tests

 You can run unit tests by using either Maven or Gradle.